 - Pay attention to people’s hands, where are they, what are they holding.
 If you can’t see their hands, you can assume they are carrying something.

 - If you were an attacker, where would you hide?

 You may have had that gut feel, something felt off.
 Intuition are signals sent to your brain from environmental inputs.
 These signals could be visual, audible, or subconscious.
 You may pause and think, “Something is off.”
 Some input triggered your brain.
 When you can, either in the moment or later, think through what you took in during that gut feel moment.
 You may find something your mind picked up on and sent the signal.
 The more you do this, the more you trust your intuition, and the more your brain will send signals.

 The environment we place ourselves in greatly impacts the risk of violence to occur.
 This isn’t blaming anyone if an attack occurs, that blame lays solely on the attacker.
 Just understand that your environment may increase risk.
 Some risks can’t be avoided due to their professions.
 Law enforcement, real estate agents and medical personnel are regularly exposed to higher risks of violence.
 Although attacks can happen at any time at any place, a few places with elevated risks are:

 - anywhere mobility or escape routes are limited

-- places where young men gather
+- places where young people gather (teens early 20’s)

 - places where territories are in dispute